 Which monitors are best for HDR?

 This is a very detailed topic, so I’ve created a separate page with reviews and recommendations for HDR monitors.
 The short answer is that Apple laptops have had them for years (with the M1 MacBook Pro being outstanding), PC laptop options aren’t as great, and external monitors are still pretty pricy unless you only need to view in a darker or more controlled environment.
+Additionally, there are a number of mobile devices with HDR displays (the iPhone and iPad have had excellent HDR displays for years, but don’t yet support browsing HDR images).

 Creating HDR images with ACR 15